Understanding Restraining Orders in Nashville

 Protecting property during divorce proceedings

 Property division is complicated enough when the parties are honest and forthright about the nature and location of their assets.
 However, unfortunately, in many cases, disingenuous spouses resort to the concealment or transfer of property to get more than their fair share during a divorce.
 In particularly volatile cases, a spouse may even destroy property out of spite.
 These things happen more often than you may think.
 Fortunately, there is a judicial process for preventing or halting this type of conduct.
-At Miller Upshaw Family Law, PLLC, we have seen many volatile divorces during our more than 30 combined years of practice in the Nashville area.
+At Miller Upshaw Family Law, PLLC, we have seen many volatile divorces during our years practicing in the Nashville area.
 We aggressively pursue restraining orders and other types of special relief when appropriate to protect our clients’ rights.

 What is a restraining order?